What is the TCP Protocol?

 TCP header’s minimum length is 20 bytes and maximum length 60 bytes.

-- Data Offset (4-bits): It is 4 bits and it mentions the size of TCP header as well as data offset in the present packet in the entire segment of TCP.
+- Data Offset (4-bits): It is 4 bits, and it mentions the size of the TCP header and data offset in the present packet in the entire TCP segment.